michal-harish/drift/README.md

 Design thoughts dump
 =================================================================================================
+* need to get rid of 'empty table' exception and return vlaid 0-length record stream
+* all counts should be refactored from Int to Long
 * co-partitioning to solve brut-forcie
 * by having partitions as defined above, the future map-reduce protocol is possible in principle, but until then at least something like parallel off-load to hdfs should be possible
 * because the whole thing is sequential, storage could be a choice from memory, memory-mapped files, to hard files